-A maximum of 250 hours will be accepted.
-The determination of how many transfer hours the school accepts is based on a written test and state board rules.
-All Esthetics transfer students must complete a minimum of 500 hours to graduate from the school.
+A maximum of 250 hours will be accepted by the school.

+1. The determination of how many transfer hours the school accepts is based on a written test and state board rules.
+The written exam must be passed with a minimum of 70% score.